blueheron786/omar-assistant/CONTACT_LOOKUP_ENHANCEMENT.md

 ---

-**Result**: Omar Assistant now provides a truly natural phone calling experience, allowing users to call contacts by name just like they would ask a human assistant!
+**Result**: Zayd Assistant now provides a truly natural phone calling experience, allowing users to call contacts by name just like they would ask a human assistant!